Wes Streeting has resigned from Keir Starmer's Cabinet. Getty Images

-Mr Streeting’s leadership ambitions have been an open secret in Westminster, so few colleagues are shocked that he has walked out of Cabinet to bid for the Labour leadership.
+Wes Streeting’s leadership ambitions have been an open secret in Westminster, so few colleagues were shocked when the Health Secretary walked out of Keir Starmer’s Cabinet on Thursday.

-At 43, he is seen as a leading figure in Labour’s new generation: a charismatic, media-savvy operator with strong credentials, whose rising-star quality has been impossible to ignore.
+At 43, he is seen as a leading figure in Labour’s new generation: a charismatic, media-savvy operator with strong credentials whose rising star quality has been impossible to ignore.

 The family history he often recounts is among the most colourful in British politics.